About Us

 History

-MWE also supports Buddhist parents and teachers through its open source website, a platform to freely access and share resources including frameworks, lesson plans, articles, book reviews and other materials as well as a directory of Buddhist education programs worldwide.
+MWE also supports Buddhist parents and teachers through this open source website, a platform to freely access and share resources including frameworks, lesson plans, articles, book reviews and other materials as well as a directory of Buddhist education programs worldwide.

 After incorporating in 2017, MWE invested all of its time and resources in launching The Middle Way School (MWS), which opened in September 2018 and is now an independent pre-k to 6th grade Buddhist school for children in Upstate New York.
 Read More.
 The teachers at MWS develop and document how the various MWE materials take hold and provide expert inputs to refine and build the model.
-Thus far, MWE’s emerging curriculum framework has been embraced by MWS teachers and meaningful outcomes for the students are being documented.
+Thus far, MWE’s curriculum framework has been embraced by MWS teachers and meaningful outcomes for the students are being documented.
 We invite you to explore the dharma components here.

 We are actively engaged in the process of codifying our materials with a developmental framework, benchmarks, standards, and indicators, and are taking inspiration from our friends at The Cloud Institute for Sustainability in Education.
 As we continue working with education professionals, our benchmarks and standards will be made available on the Atlas Rubicon platform.